Alamo Quarry Market

-The Alamo Quarry Market is a lifestyle center located in the Lincoln Heights neighborhood of north central San Antonio in the U.S. state of Texas, near the cities of Alamo Heights and Terrell Hills.
-It once functioned as a cement plant until it was abandoned.
-Since then it has been redeveloped into a thriving market with a Regal Cinema theater dominating the oldest building and is surrounded by other businesses including bookstores and many restaurants.
+Alamo Quarry Market is a lifestyle center located in the Lincoln Heights neighborhood of north central San Antonio in the US state of Texas, near the cities of Alamo Heights and Terrell Hills.
+It was formerly a cement factory and quarry operated by Alamo Cement from 1908 to 1986, which later worked with Trammel Crow Central Texas to redevelop the property.